OpenOrienteering/mapper/touch-mode.md

 #### ![ ](../mapper-images/view-zoom-out.png) Zoom out / Zoom to fixed

 A short press will zoom out by one step.

 A long press will open a menu where you can jump to a fixed zoom (cf. screenshot).

 #### ![ ](../mapper-images/move-to-gps.png) Move to location

 When positioning services are enabled, this will move the map so that your current location is in the middle of the screen.

+A long press will open a menu where you can enable a mode which will automatically move the map so that the current location stay in the central region of the screen.

 #### ![ ](../mapper-images/gps-temporary-point.png) Mark temporary position